GfSE/SAF-Specification/viewpoints/Stakeholder-Requirement-Viewpoint.md

 ## Example
 ![Stakeholder Requirement Definition Table](../diagrams/Stakeholder-Requirement-Definition-Table.svg)
 ## Purpose
 The Stakeholder Requirement Viewpoint specifies all properties that the intended solution shall possess or expose from the perspective of the stakeholders.
-The Stakeholder Requirement Viewpoint determines capability(s), function(s), non-functional property(s), and constraint(s).
+The Stakeholder Requirement Viewpoint determines capabilities, functions, non-functional properties, and constraints.
 ## Applicability
 The Stakeholder Requirement Viewpoint supports the "Stakeholder Needs and Requirements Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§ 4.2] and contributes to the identification of solution constraint(s).
 ## Stakeholder